swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 the Swift package manager.
 We do not see a compelling use-case for needing to control these different features independently, so we are consolidating them into one version mechanism as a valuable simplification.

+### Rename the PackageDescription module

+We considered giving the new version of the PackageDescription module a different name, and having users change the import statement in their Package.swift when they want to adopt the revised PackageDescription API.
+This would mean that the package manager would not automatically switch which version of the PackageDescription module to use based on the Swift tools version.
+However, this did not seem like a better experience for our users.
+It would also allow users to import both modules, which we do not want to support.
+And it would allow users to continue using the old PackageDescription API in a manifest that is otherwise updated for Swift 4, which we also do not want to support.